-Susan Shirk is a Senior Director of Albright Stonebridge Group, helping clients solve problems and seize opportunities in East Asia.
+Susan Shirk is a Senior Director of ASG, helping clients solve problems and seize opportunities in East Asia.
 Dr. Shirk draws on relationships and experience developed during a variety of senior roles in key negotiations and diplomatic events within the region.

 During the Clinton Administration, Dr. Shirk served as Deputy Assistant Secretary in the State Department Bureau of East Asia and Pacific Affairs, with responsibility for the People’s Republic of China, Taiwan, Hong Kong and Mongolia.